tanujdhiman/Data_Structure_and_Algorithms/Queue/Readme.md

 isEmpty is an operation which tells us that a given data structure is full or not.
 In this  case also it will return our Queue is full or not.
 * **Note :** If full return 1 if not return 0.

+There are lot of differences and similiarities between Queues and other data structure.

 ### Difference between Stacks and Queue :